oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 * `USE_NULL_MINTER_ADMIN` - contract does not have a minter admin.
 When neither `CAN_MINT` nor `CAN_BURN` feature is selected, anyone can mint or burn tokens.
-  This is also the default option if no mint or burn feature are selected.
+  This is also the default option if neither mint nor burn feature is selected.
 * `USE_ADMIN_AS_MINTER` - contract admin can also mint and burn tokens.
 * `USE_MULTI_MINTER_ADMIN` - contract can have multiple minter admins that can mint and burn tokens.
 The minter admin list is separate from the contract admin(s).